Put aside judgment and evaluate the basics:

 What is the artist trying to say?
 Is this message effective?
 How does the art make you feel?
 Is there symbolism?

-The message and the meaning behind a piece of art can matter just as much or more than the execution of technical principles.
+The message and the meaning behind a piece of art can matter just as much or more than the execution of technical principles, especially is the artist is creating conceptual work.
 During a critique, artists can ask the viewers general questions to see how their work is being interpreted.
 If the artist has a specific message they want to convey, they can use the critiques to refine the message.

 Okay, now that you know the basics of an art critique, keep the following in mind: